zeta-chain/evm/README.md

 ## Getting started

-To run the example `evmd` chain, run the script using `./local_node.sh` from the root folder of the respository.
+To run the example `evmd` chain, run the script using `./local_node.sh` from the root folder of the repository.

+### Migrations

+We provide upgrade guides [here](./docs/migrations) for upgrading your chain from various Cosmos EVM versions.

 ### Testing

-All of the test scripts are found in `Makefile` in the root of the repository.
+All test scripts are found in `Makefile` in the root of the repository.
 Listed below are the commands for various tests:

 #### Unit Testing